California Psalms

 as Solomon’s Temple.

-18 A gauze wreath in the stone crib
+18 Swaddling wound in the stone crib

 pads the nest of a frail fledgling.